sneshyba/pypchem/README.md

 	sudo python -m pip install h5io
 	sudo python -m pip install h5py

-Setting up access to jupyterhub from the host via port forwarding
+Setting up access to jupyterhub from the host via port forwarding:

 	In virtualbox, go to settings/Network/Advanced/Port Forwarding, and enter 8000 in Host Port and Guest Port.
+Then after you launch jupyterhub, go to your host (laptop or desktop) browser, and enter http://localhost:8000.
+Log on as instructor.

-(This seems to be a non-Manjaro command) To enable a jupyterhub user (instructor) to be admin
+To enable a jupyterhub user (instructor) to be admin -- however, this seems to be a non-Manjaro, maybe Ubuntu command

 	sudo usermod -a -G jupyter_admins instructor

 To add admin privileges for a user